Many people believe that if they eat a balanced diet, they don’t need a vitamin. I challenge that belief based on today’s research. Here’s why.

 - Fruits and vegetables often go through processing before they are sold.
 Processing can increase loss of what vital minerals and nutrients are left. (removing grain husks, blanching, boiling, baking, steaming, bleaching and freezing all have the potential to remove nutrients from food).

-- The US consumer’s expectation of “I want it now, even though it’s December and it’s out of season” requires much of our produce to be shipped thousands of miles to our stores.
-Yep, further degredation.
+- Shipping across continents and states.
+The US consumer’s expectation of “I want it now, even though it’s December and it’s out of season” requires much of our produce to be shipped thousands of miles to our stores.
+Yep, further degradation.

 - And then we cook it, nuke it or boil it, degrading the content even more.